GrASP: A Library for Extracting and Exploring Human-Interpretable Textual Patterns: Library for Pattern Extraction

+After that, the user trains the \grasp{} model and exports the results to a csv file or a json file.
+Both file types summarize all the extracted patterns and their relevant statistics, while the json file also contains the configuration, the alphabet, and the training examples annotated with the patterns matched.

 Note that in our version of \grasp{}, we add several parameters which are not found in the original algorithm.
-While the original \grasp{} uses information gain as the criterion to rank and select patterns, we allow the users to implement their own criteria, tailored to their use cases.
-For example, if they want patterns with high precision, they may use $F_{0.05}$ as a criterion.
+While the original \grasp{} uses information gain as the criterion to rank and select patterns, \newcite{shnarch-etal-2020-unsupervised} preferred $F_{\beta}$ (where $\beta \leq 1$) as a criterion, emphasizing precision over recall.
+Hence, we allow the users to implement their own criteria, tailored to their use cases.
 Other new parameters for customizing \grasp{} include the number of gaps allowed between the matched tokens (which overrides the window size parameter) and the minimum coverage for a pattern to be selected.